keiserjb/scanner/README.txt

 a specific replacement action.

 12. Can dynamically update teasers after replacements in other fields, or can by updated manually, or not at all.
+(Not yet working in D7)

 13. Will dynamically expand PHP's maximum execution time for scripts up to 10 minutes on servers that support it.
 This allows complex queries on large